svmiller/peacesciencer/README.md

     to dyad-year or state-year data.
 -   `add_gwcode_to_cow():` adds Gleditsch-Ward state codes to dyad-year or state-year data with Correlates of War state codes.
+-   `add_gml_mids():` adds dyad-year information about ongoing MIDs and MID onsets from the Gibler-Miller-Little data.
 -   `add_igos()`: adds Correlates of War International Governmental Organizations (IGOs) data to dyad-year or state-year data.
 -   `add_mids():` adds dyad-year information about ongoing MIDs and MID onsets from the Gibler-Miller-Little data.
+(DEPRECATED)
 -   `add_minimum_distance()`: adds minimum distance (in kilometers) to dyad-year or state-year data.
 -   `add_nmc()`: adds estimates of national material capabilities (from